Who Was Gertrude Stein?

-Modernist author Gertrude Stein was born in Allegheny, Pennsylvania, on February 3, 1874.
-Stein moved to Paris in 1903, embarking on a literary career that produced Tender Buttons and Three Lives, as well as work dealing with homosexual themes.
+Modernist author Gertrude Stein moved to Paris in 1903, embarking on a literary career that produced Tender Buttons and Three Lives, as well as work dealing with homosexual themes.
 Stein was also a prolific art collector and the host of a salon that included expatriate writers Ernest Hemingway, Sherwood Anderson and Ezra Pound.

-Writer and art patron Gertrude Stein was born on February 3, 1874, in Allegheny, Pennsylvania.
-Gertude Stein was an imaginative, influential writer in the 20th century.
+Gertrude Stein was born on February 3, 1874, in Allegheny, Pennsylvania.
+Stein was an imaginative, influential writer in the 20th century.
 The daughter of a wealthy merchant, she spent her early years in Europe with her family.
 The Steins later settled in Oakland, California.

 Stein graduated from Radcliffe College in 1898 with a bachelor’s degree.
 While at the college, Stein studied psychology under William James (and would remain greatly influenced by his ideas).
 She went on to study medicine at the prestigious Johns Hopkins Medical School.